Sacramento area has flat streets, cyclists aplenty. Will bike share finally arrive?

 “If you don’t have the alternatives, people … build their lives around their cars,” West Sacramento Mayor Christopher Cabaldon said.

-The bike share program will be owned and operated by LimeBike, a San Mateo-based company that came to Cabaldon’s attention last month when he attended the South by Southwest Conference in Austin.
+The bike-share program will be owned and operated by LimeBike, a San Mateo-based company that came to Cabaldon’s attention last month when he attended the South by Southwest Conference in Austin, Texas.

 There’s no charge or risk to the city, Cabaldon said, because LimeBike owns the bikes and doesn’t need to install infrastructure.
 By working with city leaders from the start, he said LimeBike is trying to avoid deploying bikes without local government agreements.